Shopify/liquid-c/README.md

 ## Restrictions

+* Input strings are assumed to be UTF-8 encoded strings
 * Tag#parse(tokens) is given a Liquid::Tokenizer object, instead
   of an array of strings, which only implements the shift method to get the next token.